greengoga/ai-pass-eval/README.md

 - Generates the Playwright HTML report
 - Uploads the HTML report as a GitHub Actions artifact

+The Playwright HTML report is automatically generated during each GitHub Actions workflow execution and is available as a downloadable artifact from the latest successful workflow run.

 The latest successful workflow run and downloadable test report are available under the repository's **Actions** tab.

 ## Postman Collection